datacloning/workshop-2023-edmonton/README.md

 Read the [notes](./prior/) about statistical concepts and the workflow we will rely on, and play with the [Shiny app](./app/).

+## During the course

+If you are using your own computer, download the [zipped](https://github.com/datacloning/workshop-2023-edmonton/archive/refs/heads/main.zip) version or clone it with `git clone https://github.com/datacloning/workshop-2023-edmonton.git`.

+You can use our cloud server as well, you will receive login information in email.

+## After the course

+You will receive a link to a short follow up survey.

 ## Resources

 | Topic    | Links |